bufbuild/buf-gradle-plugin/README.md

 Make sure you have applied the `protobuf-gradle-plugin` to your project.

-Create a Buf configuration file in the project directory:
+Optionally create a Buf configuration file in the project directory:

 ``` yaml
 # buf.yaml